wgriffiths/NigelsPal/README.md

 **'Correct'** is returned by Nigel if the submitted answer was correct.

-TODO - What about wrong answer
+TODO - What about wrong answer???

 ### Example